Peasant Bread - Regular and Sourdough - Phase 1 and Phase 3

 This recipe isn't fussy.
 You can let it sit on the counter to rise and proof for a couple of hours, or a few hours, or even 24 hours.
 The longer you let it sit, the deeper the flavor and chewier the crust.
 This dough does NOT rise much.
 If yours does rise, it is fine.
 If it doesn't, it is fine.

 The only thing that is required is a cast iron Dutch oven with a lid.
 This bread just won't work to bake in a loaf pan or on a baking sheet.
 A bread machine will not work.
+You need a heavy pan with a fitted lid.

 You can also flavor this bread with herbs.
 Rosemary and garlic is very nice, then brush with a good olive oil (p3 only) as soon as it comes out of the oven.